 $$ Mid range

 My original direction was copy heavy, but we decided to move away from complex lettering because of the need for localization and efficiency of production and design.
-After a first totally scrapped round, I started looking at our product and value as a company, what we provide.
-This process of moving from a design-first approach to a content-first approach was a big learning for me in this project.
+After totally scrapping the first round, I started looking at our product and value as a company: what we provide.
+This process of moving from a design-first approach to a content-first approach was a big learning point for me in this project.

 This lead me to start looking at some of the best restaurants on OpenTable to find inspiration that would be specific, and nationally comprehensive.
 Each of them has an emphasis on fresh food.

 From there, I scoured their menus for ingredients and dishes that best represented these restaurants and showcased OpenTable’s diversity.

 Mama’s Fish House